rishi255/posh_codex/README.md

 - [x] Integrate with GitHub Actions to auto-publish new versions
 - [x] Make required modules auto-install when this module is installed
 - [x] Publish plugin for installation through Scoop
-- [x] Add a way to change the hotkey for completion - default is `Ctrl+Alt+x`
-- [x] Add a way to change the hotkey for completion by reading key input, instead of user having to call function`
+- [x] Add a way to change the hotkey for completion by reading key input: `Enter-CompletionKeybind`
+- [ ] Simplify installation - 3 remote-executable setup scripts - one each for install thru PSGallery, Scoop and self build.
+  - [ ] For PSGallery and Scoop, make only one common script - add it to scoop manifest's pre-install section
 - [ ] Stream the output, instead of waiting for entire thing to be generated
   - [ ] OR Show a progress/loading indicator when inference is running
+- [ ] Need support for inline completion, currently we are inserting the response on a new line
+  - [ ] Need to fine tune / prompt engineer the model better for this as well - currently it isn't very good at it
 - [ ] Switch to chat API instead of generate - to provide context of previous messages?
 - [ ] Switch from environment variables based configuration to a config file (`poshcodex.ini`)
-- [ ] Add proper documentation in `PoshCodex/Docs/about_PoshCodex.md` and `PoshCodex/Docs/Write-Completion.md`
-- [ ] Add GIF of working demo in terminal
+  - [ ] Ensure that getting and setting config values are only done through the config file
+  - [ ] After this change, `Initialize-Module-On-Import` needs to call `Set-CompletionKeybind` internally after reading latest value from config.
 - [ ] Make completed text a lighter colour to show that it is only a potential solution
+  - For changing text colour of prediction, look at `Set-PSReadLineOption` or in that direction
+- [ ] Add proper documentation for all the functions and `Docs/about_PoshCodex.md`
 - [ ] Cycle through suggestions using some modifiable keybind (e.g. `Alt+C`)
-- [ ] Make a website playground that lets users try this out live using my API key
+- [ ] Make a website playground that lets users try this out live?
+Need to check feasibility.